 About Marqueece Harris-Dawson

-In 1995, he joined Community Coalition under then founder and current Congresswoman Karen Bass.
+Councilmember Harris-Dawson returned to South Los Angeles after graduating Morehouse College to work for the family real estate business.
+In 1995, he joined the Community Coalition, one of the most progressive non-profits in the city.
 His first campaign publicized the horrendous conditions of inner city high schools and the inequities in the distribution of public funding.
-It resulted in an unprecedented $153 million for school repair and modernization in South LA schools.
+It resulted in a groundbreaking $153 million for repair and modernization in South LA schools.